Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.4.2.1
+- The 3 buttons from the notebook had a static text (no translation)

 ## v1.4.2.0
 - The date picker is now reset to the current date when an invoice has been added
 - The invoices are now loaded and displayed faster